A letter to my fellow cops: To be or not to be a police officer

 Times are hard for police.
 Hard for the community.
 Harder than ever.
 Many colleagues who have been through the 1970s and 1980s would agree.
 But hard times are where you develop your mettle.
 Hard times make strong individuals.
 And we find ourselves in a time where we need strong individuals more than ever.

 I read articles from across the nation.
 I look at emails from my own department.
-People are leaving in record numbers.
+Officers are leaving law enforcement in record numbers.
 I don’t blame them.
 I don’t judge them.
 I tell my team they need to think of a backup plan, as every cop should.
 I tell my people they need to trust their gut to keep them alive.
 I tell them they need to do right by themselves and their families.

 When laws, courts and public opinion swung in the direction they did, I knew this would happen.
 I’m not claiming any type of profound insight.
 Everyone saw it coming.
 Cops will be charged.
 Cops will be sued.
 Cops will be scared.
 Cops will be sensible.
 Responsible.
 And they will leave.
 People – both cops and civilians – will get hurt.
 Killed.
 Due to slow response, lack of response and hesitation.
 Bad guys will get away.
 They’ll get emboldened.
 They'll take.
 They'll hurt.